Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Problem Setup and Background

 \subsection{The CMO-Augmented Pseudo-Outcome Framework}

-Following \citet{asiaee2023doublecalibration}, we construct pseudo-outcomes using an augmentation function $m:\R^{p_r} \to \R$:
+Following \citet{asiaee2025improving}, we construct pseudo-outcomes using an augmentation function $m:\R^{p_r} \to \R$:

-Under the standard RCT identification assumptions (SUTVA, ignorability, positivity), $\E[\tau_m \mid \bX^r, S = r] = \tau^r(\bX^r)$ for any $m$, so the pseudo-outcome is unbiased for the CATE.
-The CATE is then estimated by minimizing the empirical squared loss:
+Under the standard RCT identification assumptions (SUTVA, ignorability, positivity), $\E[\tau_m \mid \bX^r, S = r] = \tau^r(\bX^r)$ for \emph{any} $m$, so the pseudo-outcome {has the CATE as its conditional mean}.
+The CATE is then estimated by minimizing the empirical squared loss over a class of candidate functions $\cF$:

-The central result of \citet{asiaee2023doublecalibration} is that the variance of $\tau_m$ (and hence the efficiency of the CATE estimator) is minimized when $m$ equals the \emph{counterfactual mean outcome}: